-This behavior would eventually land her in jail, separated from her little boy, who was now in the care of her mother.
-Not surprisingly, jail’s revolving door took its toll on Maria, her mom, and her son.
+This behavior would eventually lead her to jail, separated from her little boy.
+Not surprisingly, the in and out of jail took its toll on Maria, her mom, and her son.

 “I would go in, get clean and then come out,” Maria said.
 “But then, I would just find my way back to the drugs, which led to other issues.
 I could not break free of it once I got out of jail.”